memery/phoenicz/doc/testing.md

 Write tests as you are writing the code – it helps you catch invariants and corner cases you might forget about later.

+Tests are *especially* important when/if you do any **bug fixes**.
+Create a test that makes sure the bug is fixed.
+This will be of great help later on when refactoring, so nobody accidentally creates the same bug again.

 Running and making tests
 ------------------------